SHARE THIS REPORT

 One of the biggest pain points for any company is downtime.
 Being able to go from weeks or days to minutes will change the game of fighting ransomware for Intermedia's SecuriSync customers.Luke Skibba, @Gigabitgeek

-SecuriSync is a universal file management tool: it combines real-time backup and file sharing into a single product.
+SecuriSync is a universal file management tool: it combines real-time backup, file sharing, and Bitdefender anti-malware into a single product.

-This 2-in-1 feature set enables file collaboration similar to Box and Dropbox alongside a complete file backup and recovery across any failure scenario, like Carbonite and Mozy.
+This 3-in-1 feature set enables file collaboration similar to Box and Dropbox, complete file backup and recovery like Carbonite and Mozy, and Bitdefender anti-malware like McAfee or Symantec.

-Among its feature set is the ability to roll back a user’s complete file set to any point in time.
+Once the administrator checks the “Enable Antivirus” in their HostPilot control panel, SecuriSync’s integrated Bitdefender starts automatically scanning files and documents to detect spyware, adware, ransomware, and other malicious applications.
+Among SecuriSync’s feature set is the ability to roll back a user’s complete file set to any point in time.
 It’s a simple, do-it-yourself process: you select the folder(s) you want to restore, select the target point in time—down to the minute—and press the button.
 Your folders are instantly rolled back to their state at that point in time.
 A user can then access those files instantly through the web or mobile devices, even as they’re re-syncing to the user’s computer.

 This is how SecuriSync enables business continuity during a ransomware outbreak: instant rollback and instant access.